Help Biologists by Reporting Wood Stork Colonies

-The wood stork is the only species of stork that breeds in the U.S. The U.S. Fish and Wildlife Service lists the wood stork as endangered because of declines in its range and numbers.
+The wood stork is the only species of stork that breeds in the U.S. The U.S. Fish and Wildlife Service lists the wood stork as threatened because of declines in its range and numbers.
 It is important to determine the location of wood stork nesting colonies so scientists can accurately gauge the current nesting population and its distribution.
 This will help them evaluate the status of the species in Florida.
 But FWC biologists cannot locate every wood stork nesting colony by themselves, especially small, isolated colonies and those on private lands.
 That’s why they rely on the public to report sightings of wood stork nesting colonies.
-Biologists recommend remaining a minimum of 100 yards away from a wood stork colony and using binoculars for observation.
+We recommend remaining a minimum of 100 yards away from a wood stork colony and using binoculars for observation.
 Approaching a colony can cause the adults to abandon their nests, which can expose the eggs and baby birds to temperature stress, predators and falls from the nest.

 Report a Wood Stork colony